energicos/EBS_microfrontend_concept/docs/README.md

 # micro-frontend concept

 A PoC implementation of the micro-frontend pattern.
 The main goals of the concept are:
-- Ease of maintenance;
+- Ease of maintenance
+- Stability
-- Stability;
+- Extensibility
-- Freedom to choose different tech stacks.
+- Freedom to choose different tech stacks

 ## Concept

 - The main part of each screen is separated in its own micro-frontend
-- Micro-frontends are renders inside a "shell" application.
+- Micro-frontends are rendered inside a "shell" application.
 - Each micro-frontend is hosted as a separate application to allow for an independent life cycle.

 ## Building block view